-As we all know, arguably the key factor in getting any construction job done is good communication.
-Everyone working on a scheme has to know exactly how they fit in, precisely what their role is and what is expected of them – that includes the project manager.
+The key factor in getting any construction job done is good communication.
+Everyone working on a project has to know exactly how they fit in, precisely what their role is and what is expected of them – that includes the project manager.

 Countless projects come off track, sometimes due to completely unforeseen circumstances.
-I’m sure we have all been there.
-But often things go awry through bad communication, particularly between those on the ground and those in the office.
+But often things go awry as a result of bad communication, particularly between those on the ground and those in the office.
 When things go badly wrong it can lead to finger-pointing and in the worst cases in the hands of lawyers as a project becomes famous for all the wrong reasons.

 Anyone reading this who thinks they already have top-of-the-class communication and this doesn’t apply to them is on a slippery slope.
-There are always new ways you can boost your communication and you should be open to these opportunities.
-While you may think you have great communication, can you guarantee that everyone working on your project shares the same view?
+There are always new ways to connect your teams and boost collaboration across the supply chain.